Here are some favorite "ing" words in use around here…

 Editing is an art form in itself.
 Zuess was a Contributing Associate Editor for the book Sustainable Graphic Design.
 She also lent a keen eye to the companion book Packaging Sustainability: Tools, Systems and Strategies for Innovative Package Design.
 Zuess edits materials for clients, colleagues and master’s students.

 Zuess develops content and curricula for sustainability programs and educational institutions.
-Courses include “Working Smarter,” “Design for Global Change,” and the “Graduate Sustainability Thesis Project: Part 1” in MCAD’s SDO Master’s program.
+Samples include “Working Smarter,” “Design for Global Change,” and the “Graduate Sustainability Thesis Project: Part 1” in MCAD’s SDO Master’s program.

 Design can change the world!
 There is a difference between “good design” and “design for good.”
 Zuess believes that “designers have a unique opportunity to integrate talent, visual communication and social responsibility.”